zabmix/ispyagentdvr-docker/README.md

 # iSpy Agent DVR
-This is a docker image for Agent DVR from iSpy created for convenience.
+This is a docker image for Agent DVR from iSpy created for convenience ([fork main](https://github.com/doitandbedone/ispyagentdvr-docker/tree/master)).
 Please consider donating/sponsoring.
 While still in direct contact with iSpy, we still maintain this at our own time.
 The software creates a local server for IP cameras to be managed.
 For more information visit: https://www.ispyconnect.com/userguide-agent-dvr.aspx